pvasek/kudu-wiki/Web-jobs.md

 ## Environment Settings ##

-When a job is invoked, several settings are added to it's environment that the job process can use:
+When a job is invoked, several settings are added to its environment that the job process can use:

 * **WEBJOBS_PATH** - The root path of currently running job (will be under some temporary directory).
 * **WEBJOBS_NAME** - The current job name.